Inklingo

 nounA2general

-Use 'ventaja' for a general benefit, superiority, or favorable position over others or circumstances.
+Use 'ventaja' for a general superiority, a favorable position, or a benefit that puts someone or something ahead.

 A storybook illustration of two runners in a footrace.
 One runner is significantly ahead of the other runner on a track, illustrating a clear advantage.